 We accept 54 students into each class.
 Most are coming straight from undergraduate programs, but several each year are second career students who worked prior to joining our program.

 When does the physical therapy program begin?

-All students in the DPT program will begin classes around the middle of June.
+All students in the DPT program will begin classes in early June.
 We admit only one group of students each academic year.
 Each class follows a set curriculum.

 How many faculty do you have?

 We have 13 full-time faculty members who are physical therapists in addition to having advanced degrees in a variety of fields.

 Can I attend your program part time or at night?

 Our program is only full time.
 Classes are held during the day.